 Classes in celestial navigation and related topics

-"A great opportunity to learn celestial navigation under the guidance of a fantastic teacher, cartographer, and master navigator.
+"A great opportunity to learn celestial navigation in an immersive environment under the guidance of a fantastic teacher, cartographer, and master navigator.
 Frank Reed's style integrates history, mechanics, and observation together to produce ... the best two-day course available, anywhere."

 —Philip Sadler, Lecturer in Astronomy, Director Science Education, Harvard University.

-Spring schedule now available.
-Standard rate for each workshop is $174 per person.
+Standard rate for each workshop is $199 per person.
 All workshops are also available as private tutorials, either online or at your location (travel costs apply).
 Contact us for private tutorial pricing.

 Traditional Celestial Navigation